Exam Code: CCBA Practice exam 2023 by Killexams.com team

 What certificate is needed for business analyst?

 A business analyst can earn the highest level of competency- based certification from the IIBA by earning the CBAP.
 It demonstrates mastery of business analysis as well as leadership abilities.
-Applicants must have 7,500 hours of business analysis experience, 35 hours of professional development, and pass an exam to be considered.
+Applicants must have 7,500 hours of business analysis experience, 35 hours of professional development, and pass an test to be considered.

 How much does it cost to get a CBAP certification?